Fun with link-functions

 If you detect an error, please let me know: lilla.gurtner2@unibe.ch

+I will illustrate this, using Bayesian regressions fitted with brms.
 In general, there are different packages that provide helper functions to get at the estimates of a model at the link level and at the expected and predicted response level (see this helpfull site for the distinctions).
 I will compare the results of three different packages: brms, tidybayes, marginaleffects.

-brms has some functions like posterior_linpred() and posterior_epred() that give access to the draws of the posterior estimates.
+brms has functions like posterior_linpred() and posterior_epred() that give access to the draws of the posterior estimates.
 They are the basis of the following packages, but the results are a bit cumbersome to work with.

 tidybayes makes access to these draws simpler by providing them in a tidy format as a tibble rather than a matrix.
 Based on this direct access to the posterior, summary statistics can be computed / plotted.